sl3416/UnderCooked_2/docs/_pages/index.md

 </ul>

 ## Changes:
-These are the changes we made to the original deliverables:
+These are the changes we made to the original deliverables including what we added according to Assessment 2:

 [Changes Google Doc](https://docs.google.com/document/d/1tb-2G8SmRJgsELj3gjigxmJpqdQ2s3wMZDtsMWteFNE/edit?usp=share_link)

 [Changes PDF]({{page.change_pdf}})